Lower Cost Options

 The price of a flood insurance policy ranges depending on where a property is located.
 In high flood risk areas, where coverage is often mandatory, policies cost more.
 However, most of the country falls within the moderate-to-low risk areas for flooding.

 In moderate-to-low risk areas, where the risk of flooding is still very real, customers have lower cost flood insurance options available in the form of the NFIP's Preferred Risk Policies (PRP).
 Even though flood insurance isn't federally required, anyone can be financially vulnerable to floods.
-People outside of high-risk areas file nearly 25% of all National Flood Insurance Program flood insurance claims and receive one-third of disaster assistance for flooding.
+In fact, people outside of mapped high-risk flood areas file nearly 25% of all National Flood Insurance Program flood insurance claims and receive one-third of Federal Disaster Assistance for flooding.
 When it's available, disaster assistance is typically a loan you must repay with interest.